 It would be safer to remove the non-genuine software and install Adobe Genuine software in its place.

-As the best protection against security risks associated with non-genuine software, Adobe recommends that you re-format the hard drive, then run current antivirus software to make sure all traces of non-genuine software are eliminated, then install Adobe Genuine Software.
-If you choose not to reformat the hard drive, Adobe recommends installation of Adobe Genuine Software, followed by the complete removal of the non-genuine product.
+As the best protection against security risks associated with non-genuine software, Adobe recommends that you reformat the hard drive, then run current antivirus software to make sure all traces of non-genuine software are eliminated, and then install Adobe Genuine software.
+If you choose not to reformat the hard drive, Adobe recommends installation of Adobe Genuine software, followed by the complete removal of the non-genuine product.

-Yes, call (800) 915-9547 to reach a customer care representative who can help you if you receive notice that your copy of Adobe software is not genuine or properly licensed.
+Yes.
+Call (800) 915-9457 to reach a Customer Care representative who can help you if you receive notice that your copy of Adobe software is not genuine or properly licensed.